Income tax in the United States: Federal income tax rates for individuals

 Federal income brackets and tax rates for individuals are adjusted annually for inflation.
 The Internal Revenue Service (IRS) accounts for changes to the CPI and publishes the new rates as "Tax Rate Schedules".

 Marginal tax rates

 Beginning in 2013, an additional tax of 3.8% applies to net investment income in excess of certain thresholds.

 An individual pays tax at a given bracket only for each dollar within that tax bracket's range.
 The top marginal rate does not apply in certain years to certain types of income.
-Significantly lower rates apply after 2003 to capital gains and qualifying dividends (see below).
+Significantly lower rates apply after 2003 to capital gains and qualified dividends (see below).